-You read that correctly- your beloved Berkeley Ave- originally built to help north/west bound travelers avoid Harbor Blvd and downtown Fullerton’s traffic congestion- will now have two additional traffic signals.
-The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, they need more parking and neighbor concerns be damned!
+You read that correctly- $29 million dollars and your beloved Berkeley Ave- originally constructed to help north and west bound travelers avoid the intersections of Chapman/Lemon and Chapman/Harbor- will now have two additional traffic signals to contend with.
+The college selfishly wants to build a 4-story parking structure just to the west of the Athletic Department’s ‘Field House’ because, well, the college always and forever needs more parking and to hell with neighbor concerns.
 This blogger and the entire neighborhood disagrees with and will fight you and your plan to ruin our community with the unnecessary building of parking structures and football stadiums.
-We eagerly await the final EIR, as we love to read documents like that for fun.
+We eagerly await the Draft EIR, as we love to read documents like that for fun.
 I know you’ll personally let me know when the report is ready to be downloaded and viewed.

 Here’e the shiny new toy the college wants to have all for themselves:

 July 6, 2017

-I wanted to follow up with you as some of our staff met with Dudek earlier today.
+I wanted to follow up with you as some of our staff met with Dudek Consultants earlier today.